The DOs & DON’Ts of Tool Tethering

 Tool Tethers

-- ALWAYS use a Certified and Rated Tether that is suitable for the weight of the Tool.
+- ALWAYS use a Certified and Rated Tether that is

-- ALWAYS ensure the tether is fitted by a competent professional.
+suitable for the weight of the Tool. - ALWAYS ensure the tether is fitted by a

-- ALWAYS Verify the integrity of a tether prior to use looking for indications of excessive wear and tear or fatigue.
-(If in question, replace the tether).
+use looking for indications of excessive wear and tear or fatigue.
+(If in

 DON’Ts